matissapinis/dt-llm-experiments/README.md

 ANTHROPIC_API_KEY=your_anthropic_key_here
 ```

-5. Optional: Try the added Google Colab notebook with example usage.
+5. Optional: Try the added IPYNB notebook with example usage by importing it into Google Colab.

 ## Running experiments and usage